Ada-Developers-Academy/core-unit-2/api-5-more-queries/query-params.md

 ##### !end-answer

+##### !hint

+All these examples use the text `analytical%20engine` as the filter.
+Recall that `%20` is the URL encoded value for a space character, so we are looking for a title containing the words `analytical engine`.
+It was in her notes about the Analytical Engine that Ada Lovelace described how this machine could function as a programmable computer, even describing what is widely considered to be the first computer program.

+##### !end-hint

 ##### !explanation

 1. The name of the resource collection is `books`, so the path of this URL should start with `/books` rather than listing the resource type as a query param.